DanaKharaz/weather_analyzer/README.md

 # weather_analyzer
 This is an old project about analyzing large sets of weather-related data.
 There are 3 different analyzers.
+Time of development: 11/2019 - 03/2020

 1 - average_temp_variation